Bingies24/CtRCrossPlatformARCHIVED/README.md

 ## To-do

 * Fix game and window scaling.
-Almost done!
+ * It works, but slim vertical resolutions are in pain.
+ * Make the UI scale right when the scaled game view is smaller than expected.
 * Add(?)/fix horizontal scrolling.
 * Add/enable(?) background looping.
 * Implement PL\_MPEG as a video player.
+This is the last requirement for starting the game from a new save.
 * Add touchscreen support.
-* Make an Android version.
+* Make an experimental Android version.